What is Giardia?

 If you have a Giardia infection do not swim in lakes, ponds, streams, rivers, swimming pools or hot tubs while you have diarrhea or are vomiting for at least 48 hours after the diarrhea and/or vomiting has stopped, or as instructed by your local health authority.
-Avoiding this activity will help to ensure that other swimmers do not become infected.
+This will help to ensure that other swimmers do not become infected.

 If you are a food handler or health care worker it is possible for you to spread Giardia to others.
-Do not work while you have diarrhea or vomiting and do not return to work until at least 48 hours after your last loose stool or episode of vomiting, or as advised by your local health authority.
+Do not work while you have diarrhea or vomiting and do not return to work until at least 48 hours after your last loose stool or episode of vomiting (whichever comes last), or as advised by your local health authority.
 Wash your hands well and often, which will help lessen the chance of spreading the infection to others.

 Children in daycare who have diarrhea can be cared for in a supervised area away from other children until picked up by their parents.
-Children should not return to daycare until at least 48 hours after their last loose stool or episode of vomiting.
+Children should not return to daycare until at least 48 hours after their last loose stool or episode of vomiting (whichever comes last).
 However, check with your local health authority first, as each health authority has their own guidelines for when to return to daycare, school, or work.

-Children in daycares should be supervised by an adult when washing their hands.
-For more information, see HealthLinkBC File #85 Hand Washing for Parents and Children.
+Children in daycare settings should be supervised by an adult when washing their hands.
+To learn about proper handwashing, see HealthLinkBC File #85 Hand Washing for Parents and Children.